 Deadline to submit an application: October 7, 2019

 Early-stage entrepreneurial ideas are encouraged.
 Successful proposals should meet the following criteria:

-Proposals will be reviewed by an Alumni board, and selected on the following criteria:
+Proposals will be reviewed by a panel of judges, and selected on the following criteria:

 Potential commercial viability and scalability of the solution

 Evidence of need/demand for proposed solution or project